Read More Women in Translation With These Wonderful Authours

 “A ballad about wounded islands and their people, Indigenous Species reminds me of an old song, the kind our village storytellers used to sing.
 It has a fairytale quality, setting a dreamlike world alongside the horror of real lives; in other words, it s like a lullaby, but one that will make you stay awake.”
 (Eka Kurniawan, author of Beauty is a Wound)

 (While this beautiful piece of art doesn’t fall under the translated fiction bracket.
 It’s still wonderful and we’d love to recommend it but would like to let you know!)

 “Huong’s focus is on the shifting, uneasy relationships between modernized Hang and her traditionalist mother, a merchant who peddles food; Hang’s selfish, hypocritical uncle, a communist peasant; and Hang’s comparatively wealthy, unconditionally loving aunt.
 Contrasts between young, old, urban and rural, help to convey the full variety of Vietnamese lifestyles.”
 (Publishers Weekly)

 Translator: Nina McPherson

 “As Iran enters another important period of change…I think this is a particularly good time to pick up Persepolis.
-Satrapi’s deceptively simple, almost whimsical drawings belie the seriousness and rich complexity of her story – but its also very funny too” (Emma Watson, Our Shared Shelf)
+Satrapi’s deceptively simple, almost whimsical drawings belie the seriousness and rich complexity of her story – but it’s also very funny too” (Emma Watson, Our Shared Shelf)

 Translator: Mattias Ripa

-“It’s impossible not to shed tears while reading this work; Nagata’s unflinching honesty is courageous, but the reason it resonates is because it parses experiences many of her readers have, but have never been able to give voice to.
+“It’s impossible not to shed tears while reading this work; Nagata’s unflinching honesty is courageous, but the reason it resonates is that it passes experiences many of her readers have, but have never been able to give voice to.
 Nagata gave voice to her experience and that has allowed her readers to realize they are not alone.”
 (Hans Rollman, Pop Matters)

 Translator: Jocelyne Allen